Even if you love having your coffee black (like I do), every once in a while you may want a sweet and creamy caffeinated

 - Half-and-half: 3 fl. oz.
 (90 ml).

 You may want to substitute it with whole or even nonfat milk to get more of a skinny Caramel Frappuccino with a lower calorie count.

 On the other hand, if you don’t care about calories and you want your drink to be even creamier, use 3 fl oz (90 ml) of heavy cream instead.

 - Sweetened condensed milk: 1 tablespoon (around 10-15 g).
 I add it for a bit of extra sweetness.

 At Starbucks, they use something called Frap Roast for their frappuccinos (except the Espresso Frappuccino).
 It’s actually instant coffee powder dissolved in room temperature water.
 They use a certain number of pumps for each blended drink.
-So even in terms of taste, your homemade drink will be closer to the original if you use instant coffee.
+So in terms of taste, your homemade drink will resemble the original better if you use instant coffee.

 - Whipped Cream/ caramel drizzle (optional toppings).
 The drink is quite delicious on its own, but if you want you can add the aforementioned toppings.